prthiaga/mcrouter-wiki/List-of-Route-Handles.md

      // "deletes" is missing, default behavior (all errors) will be assumed.
    }
    ```
+   To find out more about errors and operations, see [Routing](Routing.md).

 ###FailoverWithExptimeRoute
 [FailoverRoute](#failoverroute) with additional settings.
 Sends request to `normal` route handle.